 The study of fundamental interactions and the constituents of matter is part of a worldwide research effort involving a host of different large-scale facilities that have either started data taking or will start operation in the course of the next decade.
-PRISMA+ is devoted to making substantial contributions to answering a number of central open questions in the field, including:
+PRISMA+ scientists take part in many of them.
+They are devoted to making substantial contributions to answering a number of central open questions in the field:

 - Do new particles or new forces beyond the Standard Model of Particle Physics exist?